gburgyan/go-ctxdep/Readme.md

 }
 ```

 The expectation is that this interface can wrap whatever caching system you want to use.
 Lock is used to ensure that only one goroutine is generating the value for a key at a time, however the implementation of that is not required -- you can simply return a no-op function or nil and things will function as expected.
+The intent is that this can be used to lock a resource that may be shared between several instances of the process.

+Internally, there is another lock that will ensure that only a single call to the generator function will occur.

 ## Cache key generation